ademicho123/CNN-MNIST-Model/README.md

-# CNN-MNIST-Model
-Comparison of CNN models with and without regularization techniques on the MNIST dataset using PyTorch.
+This project compares the performance of CNN models with and without batch normalization and dropout on the MNIST dataset using PyTorch.
+It demonstrates the effects of regularization on model accuracy, stability, and generalization.